 Brazil is a country known for its diverse and colorful culture.
-Brazil is South America's largest country in both total area and population.
-They are the world's fifth largest country in terms of population and seventh largest in terms of economy.
-Whether you're looking to partner with an existing business in Brazil or simply looking to reach Brazilian customers using a website here are few important considerations for targeting a Brazilian audience.
+Brazil is South America's largest country in both total area and population and the world's fifth-largest country by population and seventh largest in terms of economy.
+Whether you're looking to partner with an existing business in Brazil or looking to reach Brazilian customers, here are few important considerations for targeting a Brazilian audience.